 In choosing a luxury set, we had a tough call between the L.L.Bean Premium Supima Flannel Sheets and The Company Store’s Velvet Flannel Bedding, a 5-ounce flannel.
 Both felt extremely soft and warm, but the Velvet Flannel sheets were warmer and a little more like a blanket than a sheet.
 We liked that the Premium Supima sheets clung to us just a bit more while we slept—they felt cozier.

-L.L.Bean offers only five solid-color options for the Premium Supima sheets, as well as two prints (geometric and botanical) that come in a few colors each.
-This amounts to fewer choices than you get with our top pick, the L.L.Bean Ultrasoft, as well as with The Company Store’s Velvet Flannel Bedding, which comes in 10 vibrant solid colors.
+L.L.Bean offers only five solid-color options and one print (in two colors) for the Premium Supima sheets.
+This amounts to fewer choices than you get with our top pick, the L.L.Bean Ultrasoft, as well as with The Company Store’s Velvet Flannel Bedding, which comes in 11 vibrant solid colors.

 The Premium Supima sheets shrank a little more in the wash (2.08 percent average) than the Ultrasoft sheets, but definitely not more than the 5-percent-average guideline that we learned is a good rule of thumb from our reporting for our other bedding guides.
 And the Premium Supima’s shrinkage was also not as much as that of the Garnet Hill sheets (3.98 percent average), which shrank the most overall.
 The Premium Supima pieces shed the least amount of lint of any of the sheets we tested, which we thought was interesting since the L.L.Bean Ultrasoft set shed the most.
 But both retained their softness after use, and the Premium Supima sheets felt even better after the first wash.
 They felt a little loosened up and relaxed, but still impressively soft.